wisaaco/MatchGPX/README.md

+# MatchGPX

-# MatchGPXCompute the overlapping and the relationship between two GPX trajectories
+This class computes the overlapping and the relationship between two GPX trajectories

-It uses KDTree algorithm to compute the overlap degree of two gpx tracks.
+It uses KDTree algorithm to compute the overlap degree of two GPX tracks.
 The result is a percentage based on the distance of different sequences per the total distance.

 + Draw both trajectories and it highlights the different sequences.
 + Give a descriptive information of each track, and sequences: length, and loop.